peerlibrary/meteor-reactive-mongo/README.md

 queries to disable reactivity for a specific query, or use [`Tracker.nonreactive`](http://docs.meteor.com/#/full/tracker_nonreactive)).
 It will also automatically enable [server-side autorun](https://github.com/peerlibrary/meteor-server-autorun).
 All this might break some existing server-side code which might not expect to be reactive.
+Inspect locations where your code or packages you are using already (before using this package) call `Tracker.autorun` on the server.
+In most cases this occurs only in the code which is shared between client and server.

 Server side only.